HeartoLazor/autotile_generator/README.md

 `-d --destination`: The output image destination, if not set the output is <inputfile>_autotile.png in the same directory as the input.

+Example:
+`python -m autotile_generator -s "cave.png" -d "cave_autotile.png"`

 `-h --help`: show help.

-###installation
+Example:
+`python -m autotile_generator -h`

+## Installation

-Simply run `sudo pip install .` from the root directory to install this package.
+Simply run `pip install .` from the root directory to install this package, don't forget administrator privileges.
 Then you can invoke it anywhere like this `python -m autotile_generator -i <image>`.

+## Uninstall

+Run with administrator privileges `pip uninstall autotile_generator`

 **Usage in Godot**